Last updated by david at 2013-9-12

 In history, this art form was known under various names according to the period and place.
 The first Chinese name was formed by a combination of the names of the major melodies Xipi and Erhuang; it was called Pihuang.
 Later into the operas’ popularity, its name became Jingxi or Jingju, which name is anchored in the former capital Jing and the character of “presentation” which is Xi.

 From 1927 until 1949, Beijing was known as Beiping, and the Beijing Opera was then acknowledged under the name of Pingxi or Pingju to confirm the name change.
 Later with the establishment of the People's Republic of China, the name of the capital reverted back to Beijing and the official name of Beijing theater in mainland China was reestablished as Jingju.

-Beijing opera was born when the 'Four Great Anhui Troupes' brought Anhui opera, or what is now called Huiju, to Beijing in 1790, to celebrate the birthday of the Qianlong Emperor.
+Beijing Opera was born when the Four Great Anhui Troupes brought Anhui Opera, or what is now called Huiju, to Beijing in 1790 to celebrate the birthday of the Qianlong Emperor.
 Indeed, it was originally staged for the court and only made accessible to the public later.